Pfizer · Generative AI · Enterprise SaaS

 Starting with the user journey

-Before wireframing, I mapped the user journey against the business requirements and MVP features — not as a deliverable but as a guide that was updated throughout the engagement as features were added and scoped.
-This prevented the workflow design from locking in too early around a feature set that was actively changing.
+Mapped the user journey against business requirements and MVP features before wireframing — not as a deliverable but as a guide updated throughout the engagement as features were added.
+This prevented workflow design from locking in too early around a feature set that was actively changing.

 Sketching → wireframes → prototype

-Initial layouts for the copy generation workflow were sketched first, then translated to black-and-white wireframes for structured feedback before any visual design decisions were made.
-This kept early feedback on the workflow and information architecture rather than aesthetics.
-The wireframes were then iterated through user testing cycles with Pfizer marketing teams.
+Sketches first, then black-and-white wireframes before any visual decisions — keeping early feedback on workflow and information architecture rather than aesthetics.
+Iterated through user testing cycles with Pfizer marketing teams.

 User journey map used as a guide throughout the engagement